 - The responsibility for entering into contracts with suppliers and providing the necessary labour also falls on you as the agency/freelancer

 The disadvantages of a Statement of Work can be eliminated/mitigated by undertaking comprehensive risk management and project planning exercises before creating your SOW.

 For freelancers/contractors, and agencies, putting in place a Statement of Work moves the provision of services from simply providing skills and/or labour to managing and delivering the end-hirer’s project and/or deliverables.

 Example B – outsourcing which constitutes a SOW – The end-user company, S, contacts a marketing agency to scope out, plan, and deliver on a marketing project.
-S fully owns the project and controls all matters concerning meeting the required service levels and deliverables including strategy, workflow, and engaging suppliers.
+S wholly owns the project and controls all matters concerning meeting the required service levels and deliverables, including strategy, workflow, and engaging suppliers.

-Always keep in mind that if HMRC chooses to investigate your workers’ IR35 status the management of workers and how assignments are carried out will be taken into consideration.
+Always remember that if HMRC chooses to investigate your workers’ IR35 status, the management of workers and how assignments are carried out will be considered.
 Simply having a Statement of Work in place is not, on its own, enough to prove the correct IR35 status has been assigned.

 A Statement of Work (SOW) is an essential document in project management, outlining the project's objectives, deliverables, timelines, and budget.

 For small and medium-sized businesses and agencies/freelancers providing outsourcing services, it’s crucial to ensure that a skilled commercial law solicitor oversees the drafting of your SOW.
 This will help to avoid disputes, misunderstandings, and costly legal battles down the line.